-Gross Beat is a popular plugin for creative real time or rendered glitch, scratching, gating, repeat, or stutter performances.
-You get incredible control over your sounds, and you can link time and volume presets to your pad controller, your keyboard, or another automation source for quick and easy changes.
+Gross Beat is a popular plugin for creative real-time or rendered glitch, scratching, gating, repeat, or stutter performances.
+You get incredible control over your sounds, and you can link time and volume preset to your pad controller, your keyboard, or another automation source for quick and easy changes.

 Top 4 Music Effects Tools Like